stonepros/stone/doc/dev/stoneadm/scalability-notes.rst

 Current situation:

-Cephadm manages all registered hosts.
+Stoneadm manages all registered hosts.
 This means that it periodically scrapes data from each host to identify changes on the host like:

 -  disk added/removed